 The assessment of your performance in courses can be done by using written, oral or combined written and oral examinations.
 Oral examinations are examinations in which the examination questions must be answered orally.
-Written examinations are examinations in which the examination questions must be answered in writing (test, exam, take home exam).
+Written examinations are examinations in which the examination questions must be answered in writing.

-In courses with continual assessment, your final grades can come from a wide variety of activities: participation in group work, home exercises, interim tests etc. In these courses you do not only have to take an exam once, but at least two partial performances.
+In courses with continual assessment, your final grades can come from a wide variety of activities: participation in group work, home exercises, interim tests, etc. In these courses you do not only have to take an exam once, but at least two partial performances.